DenisYaroshevskiy/algorithm_dumpster/README.md

 to remove boundary checks.<br/>
 `_hinted` variations instead of being biased to the first element, are biased to a `hint`.
 Requires `BidirectionalIterator`. <br/>
+`_linear` variations use find_if to find the lower bound.
+By my measurements should not be useful, at least for random access.
 <br/>
 `point_closer_to` - returns element somewhere to the left of the partition point.
 Proved to be useful for merge algorithm.